AndrewHawes/techdegree-project-11/project-todos.md

 -[x] Use months old to extrapolate age
 -[ ] Display message if user is denied permission to delete dog (status 403)

-JAVASCRIPT:
--[ ] Use default props to assign undefined in Dog?
--[ ] Fix display of error messages
--[ ] Clear login screen on reload (currently uses last value for username)